dumpmemory/socks6/README.md

 And here comes <q>a Virtual Private Network (VPN)</q>.

-Technically SOCKS works on Session Layer (L5), most VPN works on Network Layer (L3), but thanks for our great vendors and service providers, modern Internet even only need two transport layer protocols (By the way, that's why I choose shiny new QUIC transport instead of old school SCTP transport), unbreakable obstacle between the layers has been broken, we are going toward a layerless Internet which all nodes are equal, <!--but some nodes are more equal.
+Technically SOCKS works on Session Layer (L5), most VPN works on Network Layer (L3), but thanks for our great vendors and service providers, modern Internet even only need two transport layer protocols (By the way, that's why I choose shiny new QUIC transport instead of old school SCTP transport,<!--by the way, it's supposed to over IP instead of UDP, thanks Jon, at least UDP is just L4IP-->), unbreakable obstacle between the layers has been broken, we are going toward a layerless Internet which all nodes are equal, <!--but some nodes are more equal.
 The Internet revolution has been betrayed, my friend!-->

+Not tested yet.
 Since there are no such Internet Draft not to mention Workgroup yet.
 Here's my simple draft.

 #### Draft